 Online Video Content Access

-We investigate student engagement during the course and during the final assessment week by tracking and analyzing course online video access and usage.
+We investigate student engagement during the course and during the final assessment week by tracking and analyzing course online video access and viewership.
 Specifically, we report here the number of times a video was viewed and the average duration of each viewing.
 Figure 8 reports these engagement metrics for the four-week period during which the technical modules online video content was assigned (weeks of Jan 22 to Feb 12 in Figure 1).
 Figure 9 reports the same engagement metrics for the week of the cumulative final assessment (week of Mar 4 in Figure 1).

-Figure 8 is a plot of the total views for each course video for each group before the final assessment week.
+Figure 8 is a plot of the total views for each video for each group before the final assessment week.
 There are a total of 31 videos available sequentially across the four technical modules (M1, M2, M3, M4).
-A common trend is observed where views are initially high at the start of each module, but tend to decrease as the module progresses.
-This pattern suggests that students are most engaged at the beginning of a new topic, with interest waning as they become more familiar with the content.
+A common trend is observed where views decrease as the video number increases.
+In other words, views are initially high for the first video within a module , but tend to decrease as the module progresses.
+Further, views tend to decrease across all videos regardless of the module.
+This pattern suggests that students are most engaged at the beginning of the course and at the beginning of a new topic (module), with interest waning as they become more familiar with the content.
 However, Module 3 (M3) deviates from this trend, with views increasing towards the end of the module.
-This uptick in engagement is likely attributed to the last video in M3, which covers a skill directly related to a computationally difficult technical quiz question (related to modeling and plotting a rocket's trajectory).
-The initial videos of Module 1 show similar view counts to the peak observed in Module 3, indicating a strong start to the course.
+This increase in engagement is likely attributed to the last video in M3, which covers a skill directly related to a computationally difficult technical quiz question (related to modeling and plotting a rocket's trajectory).

-Group A, with 32 students, and Group B, with 26 students, started the course with similar engagement, both with over 50 views on the first video.
-In Modules 1 and 2, Group A consistently had more views, reflecting stronger early engagement, but by Module 3, both groups had similar view counts.
-At the beginning of Module 4, views were again comparable, but Group B surpassed Group A for the majority of the remaining videos.
-Despite this shift, by the end of the course, Group A displayed higher interest levels, while Group B showed greater self-efficacy.

 Figure 8: Number of Views before final assessment

 Due to the high number of views for the final video in Module 3 (video 23), we conducted a deeper analysis of its statistics.
 We found that it had the longest view duration of all the videos, averaging 350 seconds, compared to an average view duration of 200 seconds for the other videos.
 However, despite having the longest view duration, only 30% of the entire 12-minute video was viewed on average, the smallest fraction of any video.
 In contrast, the other videos had an average fractional viewing duration of 65%.
-This is likely due to its utility in addressing two specific quiz questions in Module 3, where students engaged with the video just enough to gather the necessary information, resulting in lower overall view percentage despite its length.
+This suggests that students engaged with the video 23 just long enough to gather the necessary information to complete two specific quiz questions in Module 3, resulting in lower overall view percentage despite its length.